top of page

 Can You Negotiate Towing Fees?

-Please understand that we are no providing impound tow services, the article is describing impound services fees!
+Please understand that we are not providing impound tow services, the article is describing impound services fees!

 Each state has its laws surrounding the governance of impound towing fees.
 A vehicle can be impounded in California without notice if it sits on someone else's private property without permission.
 The vehicle's owner is responsible for whatever fees the towing company sets for their services.
 There is no room to negotiate in these cases.